SDTC-CPMed/DigiTwin_framework/README.md

 ## Construction of multicellular network models (MNMs) and ranking of URs

 The post-IPA data can be processed by running the following script (maon_post_IPA.R).
-The file creates the directory structure and calls the functions to run [MNM costruction](#MNM costruction), and [UR prioritization](#UR prioritization)
+The file creates the directory structure and calls the functions to run [MNM construction](#MNM construction), and [UR prioritization](#UR prioritization)

 ``` eval